How to Work Whataburger Into Your Fitness Routine

 He tracks his 2,500 daily calories with MyFitnessPal.
 The app includes calorie counts for Whataburger, also noted on menus and at Whataburger.com/food.
 He aims for 20 percent fat and 40 percent each protein and carbs.

-His Whataburger order: Breakfast is usually two egg sandwiches, whites only, to cut fat.
+His Whataburger order: Breakfast is usually two egg sandwiches.
 Lunch might be a Garden Salad topped with grilled chicken or a Grilled Chicken Sandwich with leaf lettuce, no bun.

 Going light on dried cranberries in the Apple & Cranberry Chicken Salad cuts sugar and carbs.
 Low-fat Herb Vinaigrette, only 35 calories, is his go-to dressing.